tennisonliu/tennisonliu.github.io/_pages/about.md

 </div>
 <br/>
 <div style="text-align: justify">
-If you want to learn more about my work or to simply get to know each other, don't hesitate to reach out! ☕☕
+If you wish to learn more about my work or to simply get to know each other, don't hesitate to reach out (contact details on left-hand sidebar)! ☕☕
 </div>
 <br/>
 <p align="center">